10 reasons to visit Mexico

 And even though Spanish is the primary language spoke, you’ll also hear Amerindian tongues like Maya, Mixteco and Zapoteco.
 The result is an intoxicating mix that breeds mystery and excitement when you make your way through the towns and cities, along with some of the most gorgeous people on the planet.
 When it comes to the vibe and the genre, you’ll discover has to layer upon layer of intriguing cultural attractions, which is one of the most compelling reasons to visit Mexico.

 Inherent Romance.
 There’s something about walking barefoot on the beach against the backdrop of a breath-stealing sunset with a cool, soul-stirring ocean breeze that just makes you happy about being alive.
 You can be with friends, a partner or just hanging solo, it doesn’t matter: these sensations make us feel good, inside and out.
 Choosing places that are less inhibited, off-the-beaten-path, are also fun places.
-Todos Santos and Sayulita, both on the Pacific coast, are awesome locales to relax, get settled in and meditate on just how luck you are to be there.
+Todos Santos and Sayulita, both on the Pacific coast, are awesome locales to relax, get settled in and meditate on just how lucky you are to be there.
 If we get honest, just being able to let go of worry in paradise is by far one of the best reasons to visit Mexico.

 These are just our top 10 reasons to visit Mexico.
 There are so many others.
 If you want to know more, read this travel guide.